hubertsumarno/ISA-lab-hubert/4-verilog-mu0/readme.md

 - MIPS has no equivalent to the OUT instruction for IO.
 How can you get output from a MIPS test-case?
+    - ANS: In the testbench, you can set when you would like to output the value in a certain register at a particular cycle using `$display`.

 - CPUs execute sequences of instructions, but in terms of development and debugging it is useful to be able to test each instruction individually.
 How might you attempt to test individual instructions in MIPS CPU?
+    - You can probably group the 'r' type instructions (except the jumps) together, same goes with 'i' type instructions and test the 'j' and other jump instructions individually as they have the most cases to test.

 - You can compile relatively complex C functions into MIPS assembly, but how do you know what the exact (bit-accurate) expected output should be?
+    - ANS: Compare it with the output from a C function ran on another machine.

 - How does splitting a CPU design into separate internal modules help with testing?
+    - ANS: You can test seperate modules seperately, ensuring that each of them work before running them through an overall testbench.

 - What sort of testing might you apply to an ALU?
+    - ANS: Test all of its functions (addition, subtraction, multiplication, division, etc) with mutiple types of input (integers vs floats, signed vs unsigned).
+    - One might also like to test edge-cases as in signed extension, corner cases in logical operations, etc.

 - What sorts of edge-cases would be worth testing in instructions like `andi` or `ori`?
+    - ANS: Perform the operation with all the possible combinations of 5b'xxxxx.

 - What sorts of edge-cases would be worth testing in `j`?
+    - ANS:
+        - Jumping to the start and end of memory.
+        - IDK anymore.

 - If your MIPS CPU goes into an infinite loop for a particular sequence, how would you try to isolate the problem?
+    - ANS: First thing to look at is (quite obviously) the jump instructions and where they jump to.
+Then check the values of the registers after every cycle to see which part of your code performs this infinite loop.